 The final program cost will be determined by the number of participants, shortly after the application deadline.
 The program cost includes tuition, health insurance, housing, cultural activities, airfare, and in-country transportation.

 Passport fees, most meals, and personal expenses are not included in the program costs and are paid directly by the students.

 See budget sheet for cost details.
-Students taking at least 6 credits are eligible for summer financial aid.
 Summer financial aid needs to be applied for separately.
 For more information, meet with a financial aid counselor in 210 Bowman Hall.